 This is another brand you should always find in the refrigerated section.
 These probiotics use a high quality, multi-strain formula and have different products in their line, aimed at different imbalances.
 There is one for colon support, support for vaginal infections, a men’s formula, a woman’s formula, and over-50 formula, so these are good for people who want help in a specific area.
 Many of their supplements also include a multitude of additional vitamins and minerals, which may be good for someone needing supplemental nutrition.
 But beware of adding this to your regimen if you’re already taking a comprehensive multivitamin as you might overdo it in certain vitamins.

-One final note.
 If you purchase a probiotic that lists on the label that it needs refrigeration, make sure you purchase it from a retailer that has kept it refrigerated.
-I ‘ve seen many brands that I know need to be refrigerated sitting on the store shelf.
+I’ve seen many brands that I know need to be refrigerated sitting on the store shelf.
 An independent study done by ConsumerLabs in 2009 showed that 85% of probiotics don’t have the level of organisms listed on the label due to improper shipment or storage.
 There have been improvements in recent years, but consumers must still be wary.

 Also note, if you are allergic or sensitive to any ingredient within the probiotic supplement, DO NOT TAKE IT!
 But I imagine that goes without saying.
 Also, if you have new health concerns that last more than a week or two, make sure to go to the doctor to rule out something more serious.

 Again, this isn’t a comprehensive list of quality probiotics.
-But this is a list I can recommend, and it is a good place to start.
-Your entire health depends on your gut being balanced.
-If you have even the slightest feeling that something may be amiss, supplementing with probiotics is a good starting point to achieving health.
+But this is a list I can recommend.
+And it’s a good place to start.
+Your gut health determines the way you feel and live in your body.

 Do you have a favorite probiotic brand that I haven’t mentioned?
 Please share it below!